Karoli, Rewari

 Karoli is a village located in Kosli Tehsil, Rewari District, Haryana, India.
 It is on the 1.5-kilometre approach road boarded to Bahu-Jholri on the Kosli–Kanina road and is 12 kilometres from Kosli and 7 kilometres from Kanina.
 The villages is 125 kilometres from Delhi, the capital of India.
 It is a large village with an approximate population of 5,000 to 5,500.
 There is an average of one person in the army from each family.
 Smt.
 Kamala Devi is second ladies sarpanch of the village after Smt.
 Bhoori Devi.
-There are numerous temples in the village, of which that of Baba Thakur Ji has a special importance.
+There are numerous temples in the village, of which that of Baba Thakur Ji and Baba Lal Das Hanuman Mandir has a special importance.
 All the villagers used to have dinner in the temple on Holi (The Indian festival).
 The village school was earlier up to class 10 and due to excellent results in the entire district, the school has been upgraded to Senior Secondary School.
 The village was the birthplace of Hari Ram Arya, the Chairman of Haryana Azad Hind Fouj who participated in the Indian Independence Movement.